 Family History on the Cheap: Tips and Tricks – This talk highlights a wide variety of tips and tricks that researchers can use to save themselves time and money when researching their family history.

-Google Tools for Genealogy: Are You Making the Most of Google – This talk looks at basic search strategies and how researchers can maximise their search results.
-It also addresses more advances searching using Alerts, Library, Images, Videos and Maps.
+Google Tools for Genealogy: Are You Making the Most of Google – This talk looks briefly at basic search strategies and how researchers can maximise their search results.
+It also addresses more advanced tools such as Alerts, Blogs, Books, Library, Images, Videos, Maps and Picasa.

 It’s Not All Online: Where Else Can I Look – This talk is a reminder that not everything is online and that researchers still need to use archives, libraries, historical societies and museums, genealogy and family history societies and so on.

 Making the Most of Archives: Tips for Using National and State Archives - This talk looks at family history resources available in Australian state and federal archives focussing in particular on indexes, databases and digitised records available online.